bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 James: 01:20:03

-I think that's the thing, with I mean, so CTV,  you said, it's a very small patch set, but to your point, evaluating something  CTV, evaluating  Opcat,  these are very, they're simple mechanisms that can build a lot of different stuff.
+I think that's the thing, with I mean, so CTV,  you said, it's a very small patch set, but to your point, evaluating something  CTV, evaluating `OP_CAT`,  these are very, they're simple mechanisms that can build a lot of different stuff.
-And the conceptual surface area of what can be built is a lot higher than a proposal  check, lock, time, verify, or oP_vault, where You can fuzz test the shit out of the interface and be reasonably certain that you've  kind of exercised the full span of the space that it enables.
+And the conceptual surface area of what can be built is a lot higher than a proposal  check, lock, time, verify, or `OP_vAULT`, where You can fuzz test the shit out of the interface and be reasonably certain that you've  kind of exercised the full span of the space that it enables.
 Whereas  with these more open ended things, it's harder to get an intuition for what's actually possible.

 NVK: 01:20:49